-When I came to Canada, I didn’t research legal matters much.
-I assumed that there wouldn’t be too many differences between France and Canada and that I’ll be fine just observing people and using commonsense.
+I didn’t research legal matters much when I came to Canada.
+I assumed that there wouldn’t be too many differences with France and that I’ll be fine just observing people and using common sense.

 I learned about local customs and laws little by little, in context.
-For instance, my journey to Canada started with understanding the basic of immigration law.
-I learned to respect local traffic laws when I took my driver license.
-I became familiar with employment law as an employee and as a freelancer.
-Most areas of law are still a mystery to me—property law, contract law etc.—because I’m not a professional and it doesn’t affect me directly.
+For instance, my journey to Canada started with an introduction to immigration law.
+I learned to respect local traffic laws when I took my driver licence.
+I became familiar with labour law as an employee and later as a freelancer.
+Most areas of law are still a mystery to me—property law, contract law, etc.—because I’m not a professional and I’ve never had to dig into these areas.

 But there are some laws or bans that you really, really can’t guess.
 Here are 5 things you wouldn’t believe are banned or illegal in Canada!